nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Polls are open Monday 16 September to Thursday 19 September.

+### Update 19/9/2024 - Polls closed

+Campaigners now nowhere to be seen on campus.
+We await results.

+Today, Regen joined Elevate in reporting unsolicited phone calls asking the receiver to vote for Change.

+I have been given a photo of a room being used to store some merchandise of a ticket.
+While the room is widely considered/assumed to be a club office of an MSA C&S-affiliated club, it is not officially recognised as such by C&S.

+And yes, I did vote although my ballot for NUS Delegate did not go through in time.

 ### Update 18/9/2024 - Third day of polling done - 1 day until polls close

 Free Palestine copped a pretty substantial campaigning ban today.
 They have been pushing for Change votes.